Research & Best Practices

 • Latency: By reducing the digital “distance” that data must travel, fog computing significantly reduces latency and helps facilities to realize the promise of real-time analysis and decision making.
 From automation to maintenance decisions and beyond, fog computing enables the efficiencies that manufacturers expect from Industry 4.0 technology.

-• Efficiency: Fog computing enables communication across various types of equipment, regardless of manufacturer or process, creating efficiencies in infrastructure, bandwidth and capacity usage.
+• Efficiency: Fog computing in manufacturing enables communication across various types of equipment, regardless of manufacturer or process, creating efficiencies in infrastructure, bandwidth and capacity usage.
 By facilitating interoperability where it previously may have been difficult or impossible to enable, fog computing reduces costs and allows for more effective use of technology.

 Fog computing vs. edge computing